 It is impossible NOT to grow when you form the right kind of alliances.

 You are the average of the 5 people you intentionally spend your time with.
 In the company of the success-focused, you become success-focused.
-In constant company of time-wasters, you inevitably become a time-waster.
+In the constant company of time-wasters, you inevitably become a time-waster.

 There are numerous other benefits of forming strategic relationships with people of action.
-Let these few give you a little insight to the possibilities you could realize if you surrounded yourself with people just as determined as you are.
+Let these few give you a little insight into the possibilities you could realize if you surrounded yourself with people just as determined as you are.

 It may seem hard at first to form such alliances by gathering the people you think you will need.
 But you must be willing to become the change you want.
 Meaning, drive it with all the enthusiasm you can gather.
 Provide the assistance and guidance someone else needs.

 Work on it regularly.
 Do not stop at it until it finally gains momentum.
-The more effort you put in keeping a newly formed Mastermind operational, the higher the chances of it actually taking-off and stabilizing.
+The more effort you put in keeping a newly formed Mastermind operational, the higher the chances of it actually taking off and stabilizing.

 And once you have a Mastermind in place, success will only be a matter of time.

 If you liked the blog post consider sharing it.
 You can also subscribe to the newsletter and get new posts sent straight to your inbox when it is published.